 Friends of the Blade now have 23 lines of traps, and the original toxin bait stations were replaced in November 2017 by traps using non-toxic lures.
 After 5 years spent removing these pests, the bush around The Blade is now alive with the birdsong of many of our wonderful native species.
 The job now is to keep it that way!

 Friends of the Blade are very keen to welcome new members to the group of volunteers.
 They currently work as a group every second Friday morning, but there is flexibility for those who cannot commit to that time.

 With continued expansion, they always need new volunteers.
-Full training is given so if you have a couple of hours to spare every second Friday and would like to help please get in touch on [email protected]
+Full training is given so if you have a couple of hours to spare every fortnight on a Friday and would like to help please get in touch at [email protected]

 Find Out More

 Anyone interested in joining Friends of the Blade can see the links below for more information.